ML-Bioinfo-CEITEC/ENNGene/README.md

 `Random` Data are split into the categories randomly across the chromosomes, based on the given ratio.

 `Target ratio` Defines the ratio of the number of samples between the categories.
 Required format: train:validation:test:blackbox.

-`Seed` Parameter used for the reproducibility of the semi-random data split.

 `By chromosomes` Specific chromosomes might be selected for each category.
 To use this option, a fasta file with reference genome/transcriptome must be provided (the same one required for the sequence and secondary structure branches).